Timothy Kanold

 Dr. Timothy D. Kanold is a mathematics educator and author of textbooks.
 He was the president of the National Council of Supervisors of Mathematics (NCSM) from 2008 to 2009.

-Dr. Kanold holds a bachelor's degree in Education and a master's degree in Mathematics from the University of Illinois, and a doctorate in Educational Leadership and Counseling Psychology from Loyola University Chicago.
+Dr. Kanold holds a bachelor's degree in Education and a master's degree in Mathematics from Illinois State University, and a doctorate in Educational Leadership and Counseling Psychology from Loyola University Chicago.
 In 2007, he retired from his position as Superintendent at Adlai E. Stevenson High School in Lincolnshire, Illinois, where for 17 years, he served as Director of Mathematics and Science.